tayfunka/ppro-audio-marker-cutter/README.md

-# Premiere Pro ExtendScript: Cut Sequence Clips by Audio Markers
+# Premiere Pro ExtendScript: Razor and Delete Sequence Clips by Audio Markers

 This project is an ExtendScript utility designed for Adobe Premiere Pro 23.0.
 It automates the process of cutting sequence clips based on audio markers.
 The script identifies marker sections on the audio track and removes the corresponding sequence items within those time ranges.

 ## Features

 - Detects audio markers in a sequence.
-- Cuts sequence clips based on the time ranges defined by the markers.
+- Razor and deletes sequence clips based on the time ranges defined by the markers.
 - Simplifies repetitive editing tasks, saving time and effort.

 ## Example Use Case